How is the GoPro, Inc. (NASDAQ:GPRO) performance outlook for the coming months?

 GoPro, Inc. (NASDAQ:GPRO) trade information

-Sporting 9.17% in the green today, the stock has traded in the green over the last five days, with the highest price hit on Wednesday, Oct 07 when the GPRO stock price touched $5.40-1 or saw a rise of 1.85%.
-Year-to-date, GoPro, Inc. shares have moved 22.12%, while the 5-day performance has seen it change 17%.
-Over the past 30 days, the shares of GoPro, Inc. (NASDAQ:GPRO) have changed 28.95%.
-Short interest in the company has seen 9.3 Million shares shorted with days to cover at 3.84.
+Despite being -0.48% in the red today, the stock has traded in the green over the last five days, with the highest price hit on Friday, Oct 09 when the GPRO stock price touched $6.65-7 or saw a rise of 7.07%.
+Year-to-date, GoPro, Inc. shares have moved 42.4%, while the 5-day performance has seen it change 35.53%.
+Over the past 30 days, the shares of GoPro, Inc. (NASDAQ:GPRO) have changed 54.5%.
+Short interest in the company has seen 9.3 Million shares shorted with days to cover at 3.12.

 GoPro, Inc. (GPRO) estimates and forecasts